 - the application form contains specific fields.
 It is important that you complete each field and submit a fully completed form.
 Incomplete forms will be considered ineligible and won’t be sent for assessment

 - the application form must not be altered, converted or saved as a different version of Microsoft Word

 - the space provided in each field of the form is fixed.
 You must restrict your responses in each of the fields to the space provided.
-The typeface, font size and colour are predetermined and cannot be changed.
+The typeface, font size and colour are predetermined.
 Illustrations, graphics and hyperlinks cannot be included in the application form

 - the light grey shaded fields are completed automatically from other information entered on the form, such as the total columns of a table.
 These cannot be overwritten

 - you should be able to see your total answer to the question when looking at the application form in print view.
 Any text that cannot be seen in this view or when the form is printed will not be assessed

 - your answer to the questions should be no longer than half a page of A4 using either Calibri 11 or Arial 11.
 No other fonts will be accepted